Coronavirus digest: British variant more dangerous for young people, children | DW | 24.03.2021

 An Italian official confirmed the inspection and said the doses were to be sent to Belgium.

-France's Culture Minister Roselyne Bachelot, meanwhile, has been hospitalized after testing positive for coronavirus, local media reported on Wednesday.
-The employment minister, Elizabeth Borne, is also treated in hospital for the disease.
+French Culture Minister Roselyne Bachelot, meanwhile, has been hospitalized after testing positive for coronavirus, local media reported on Wednesday.
+The employment minister, Elizabeth Borne, is also treated in the hospital for the disease.

 France is facing several tough weeks ahead due to a third wave, French Interior Minister Gerald Darmanin told broadcaster BFM TV on Wednesday.